redien/reuse-lang/README.md

 docker run --rm -it -v $PWD:/home/opam/reuse-lang redien/reuse-lang-dev-env
 ```

-#### Todo
+## Todo

 - Re-implement a javascript backend to get a debugger for free
   - Implement source maps to improve debugging experience
 - Generate new IDs for symbols that shadow others
-- Eliminate allocations when looking up an associative array
-  - Use a binary tree instead of a prefix tree?
 - Implement modules by parsing other files and adding them to the symbol table with separate IDs
 - Handle division by zero safely
   - Return INT32_MAX?
   - Return Maybe?
+- Change all strings in ASTs to Syms

+**Performance**

+- Eliminate allocations when looking up an associative array
+  - Use a binary tree instead of a prefix tree?
+- Manually create symbols for reserved identifiers for constant time lookup
+  - Compare ID with range of symbols
+- Remove all string comparisons from the code generators

-### Thoughts on a parens-less syntax
+**Thoughts on a parens-less syntax**

 ```
 type sexp